muquit/mailsend-go/docs/examples.md

      -file "/path/file.png"
 ```
 ## Attach a PDF file and embed an image
-Content-Dispositon for the image will be set to "inline".
+Content-Disposition for the image will be set to "inline".
 It's an hint to the
-mail redear to display the image on the page.
+mail reader to display the image on the page.
 Note: it is just a hint, it is
 up to the mail reader to respect it or ignore it.
 ```
     mailsend-go -sub "Test"  \